On the phase aberration estimation using common mid-angle correlations: Fluctuations of common-mid-angle correlation phases

-with $\beta^{+}$ defined in~\eqref{eq:beta}, Appendix~\ref{appendix2}.
 This result implies that, in the absence of aberrations (i.e., $\langle\phi\rangle=0$), uncertainties in common-mid-angle correlation phases become negligible.
 This is consistent with the same effect observed in the phase shifts between two arbitrary speckle signals~\cite{goodman_speckle_2007}.
 Note that the correlation-phase variance is a local quantity; it becomes negligible whenever the local correlation phase is zero.

 Strikingly,~\eqref{eq:SDPhi_linear} shows that phase uncertainty increases with the fractional bandwidth.
-This may appear counterintuitive, as a larger bandwidth narrows the PSFs and increases the number of resolution cells within the correlation kernel, as discussed above.
+This may appear counterintuitive, as a larger bandwidth narrows the PSFs and increases $N$, as discussed above.
 However, for a fixed $\phi$, a broader bandwidth also reduces the overlap between the two PSFs, thereby decreasing $B^2_0$.
-In other words, aberrations cause coherence to decay more rapidly with increasing bandwidth.
+Therefore, aberrations cause coherence to decay more rapidly with increasing bandwidth.
 The effect of both bandwidth and kernel size on $\sigma^2_\phi$ is shown in Fig.~\ref{fig:VarianceChange}.
-Note that, although reducing the bandwidth as much as possible may seem attractive for minimizing $\sigma^2_\phi$, the model in~\eqref{eq:VarPhi_Final} is no longer valid when the correlation kernel becomes comparable to the PSFs (see the assumption in~\eqref{eq:EnsIm2_2sol}).
+Although reducing the bandwidth as much as possible may seem attractive for minimizing $\sigma^2_\phi$, the model in~\eqref{eq:VarPhi_Final} no longer holds when $L$ becomes comparable to the PSFs (see~\eqref{eq:EnsIm2_2sol}).